kbsjacobbb/Programming-Assignment-3/README.md

 This is similar to the first line of code, but this time it shows only the 'Model', 'mpg', 'hp', and 'wt' for the selected car.

 ## C. MULTI-MODEL SUBSETTING

+This activity demonstrates how multi-condition subsetting works.
+Just like Activity B, it filters data, but this time, by its values or labels.

 ### Code: